 For Samui, where all the assets are wrapped up in beautiful beaches, following the Pattaya route might kill the golden goose.

-However, Samui has another major advantage of the kind that Pattaya did not – it has countless different beaches, bays and rocky coves where resort hotels can hide and allow their guests to luxuriate in their own private worlds, little affected by ugly development of the commercial areas.
-And a number of big names have already found special locations and opened here.
+However, Samui has another major advantage of the kind that Pattaya did not – it has countless different beaches, bays and rocky coves where resort hotels can hide and allow their guests to luxuriate in their own private worlds, little affected by ugly development of the commercial areas along the northeast coast.
+And a number of big names have already found special locations scattered around the island and opened there.
 In 2017 these included Four Seasons, Conrad Samui, Banyan Tree, W Resorts, Six Senses Samui, Anantara Lawana and some smaller, regional hotel groups.